 As a way to further fair housing in the City of Rogers, the City will be working with the Arkansas Fair Housing Commission to do a town hall meeting in our City.
-This will take place in November of 2018.
+This was originally scheduled for 2018, but the Fair Housing Commission Director in Little Rock requested that due to her schedule, we reschedule the town hall meet to summer of 2019.
+Cancellation was done before any preparations had been made.
 This town hall meeting will provide educational opportunities to prevent discrimination and address issues that impact the City's fair housing efforts.